hackinmonster/MajorMap/README.md

 <br>
 <br>

-With MajorMap, you get an interactive roadmap of every course, clear prerequisite paths, what-if planning tools, AI-powered course searching, and opportunties for research, internships, and networking / L&D events right in one centralized location.
+With MajorMap, you get an interactive roadmap of every course, clear prerequisite paths, what-if planning tools, semantic course search, and opportunties for research, internships, and networking / L&D events right in one centralized location.

+## Semantic Search Setup

+For the full semantic search experience, you'll need an OpenAI API key:

+1. Create a `.env` file in the project root
+2. Add your OpenAI API key: `OPENAI_API_KEY=your_api_key_here`

+Without an API key, the system will fall back to keyword-based search.

 ---
 ### Visualize course relationships and degree structures